JustSteve94/Game-of-Life/README.md

 2. Application takes -n (number of iterations) argument which represents a number of generations.

+3. Application creates an output file which represents a file with final state.

 For each generation created array will be checked if it needs to be maximized or minimized.